-Quizzes and Tests: Those are designed to test learning of class materials (grammar, vocabulary) as well as general reading (including content from the reader) and listening comprehension on themes related to class material.
+Quizzes and Tests: Those are designed to test learning of class materials (grammar, vocabulary) as well as general reading and listening comprehension on themes related to class material.

-Oral examination: The oral exams may be in the format of video, short conversation, short scenarios prepared in advance and/or oral presentations related to themes covered in class.
+Oral examination: The oral exam may be in the format of video or oral presentations related to themes covered in class.
+Students will be given a choice of topics to develop into an oral presentation that will be prepared outside of class time.
+The marking rubrics will be provided electronically.
 They will be done individually, in pairs or in small groups.